SassDoc/sassdoc-theme-blank/README.md

 For extra informations about building your own theme, be sure to have a look at [the related page](https://github.com/SassDoc/sassdoc/wiki/Using-Your-Own-Theme) in SassDoc's wiki.

+**Don't forget to `npm install` in the theme directory if you require it with the `--theme` option.
+Otherwise, this is done automatically when you require a theme via `npm`.**